NFC Championship Game: Appearances, 1970–present

+In the sortable table below, teams are ordered first by number of appearances, then by number of wins, and finally by year of first appearance.

 Appearances by year

 In the sortable table below, teams are ordered first by number of appearances, then by number of wins, and finally by year of first appearance.
 In the "Season(s)" column, bold years indicate winning Conference Championship appearances.

 Records by division

 The table below shows NFC Championship Game records by division, based on the division the franchise was in during the season the championship game was played.
 The NFL realigned divisions prior to the 2002 season, renaming the NFC Central as the NFC North, creating the NFC South, and shifting several teams among the divisions.